joonhongpark11/poker_helper/README.md

 - 2024/07/09: I started getting segmentation fault... haha

 - 2024/07/11: fixed segmentation fault issue.
 I need to fix when player's coin is 0, they cannot participate in the game.

+- 2024/07/12: Fixed issues.
+Now need to check if the all in actually works and make the user can contribute.
 </details>